mycrocast/uefa_android_raydio_sdk/README.md

-# uefa_android_raydio_sdk
+# RaydioSDK for UEFA
-An example application for Android showing how to use the Uefa-RaydioSDK.
+An example application for Android showing how to use the UEFA-RaydioSDK.